-In this Letter, we take a different approach to overcome the problem of this scale-dependence of the irreversible entropy production.
+In this paper, we take a different approach to overcome the problem of this scale-dependence of the irreversible entropy production.
 The key concept is to find some scale-independent quantity which plays a role similar to the entropy production.
 We focus on the excess part of the entropy production, defined by subtracting the steady state housekeeping part from the entropy production in the context of steady state thermodynamics, a possible extension of thermodynamics to nonequilibrium steady states \cite{landauer_dqt_1978,oono_steady_1998}.
-Although one of the excess entropy production we are mainly concerned with has been introduced in order to construct a thermodynamic potential through a quasi-static operation \cite{komatsu_steady-state_2008,komatsu_entropy_2010}, we find, for general physical systems modeled by Markov processes, that the sum of the excess entropy production \cite{komatsu_steady-state_2008,hatano_steady-state_2001} and the system's entropy increment is invariant with respect to the change in the scales of description, even in the case of non-quasistatic operation.
+Although the excess entropy production we are mainly concerned with has been introduced in order to determine a thermodynamic potential through quasi-static operations \cite{komatsu_steady-state_2008,komatsu_entropy_2010}, we find, for general physical systems modeled by Markov processes, that the sum of the excess entropy production \cite{komatsu_steady-state_2008} and the system's entropy increment may be kept essentially invariant with respect to the change in the scales of description, even in the case of non-quasistatic operation.
 Since the invariance of excess entropy productions implies that nonequilibrium versions of the second law may have scale-independent descriptions, this may pave the way toward verification of these relations in the realistic experimental situation, where the measurable quantities are often restricted to the coarse-grained scale.